Our latest recording session with our students at Abbey Road’s Studio One

 Our students learn from multiple Grammy Award winning engineer John Dunkerley in a recording session with the Royal College of Music.

-The next generation of music producers and sound engineers with Institute Programme Director Carlos Lellis, Abbey Road Institute alumni Hugo Bechstein and multiple Grammy award winner John Dunkerley were recording with the the fantastic philharmonic orchestra from the Royal College of Music.
+The next generation of music producers and sound engineers along with Institute Programme Director Carlos Lellis, our alumni Hugo Bechstein and multiple Grammy award winner John Dunkerley were recording with the the fantastic philharmonic orchestra from the Royal College of Music.

 The orchestra arrived at 9:30am together with their Conductor Martin André.
 Martin has been closely associated with the Royal College of Music since 2000 and is a Fellow of the College.
 The Studio was filled with the angelic yet powerful sound of violins, cellos, flutes and co.
 During the rehearsal, the orchestra tuned their instruments whilst John and the students were in the control room to get everything ready.

 Our students were split up into two groups to work more efficiently.
 One group was based in the live room and the other group were assisting John and Hugo in the mixing control room.
 Our students were provided with the score of the music pieces, along with the seating plan of the orchestra in order for them to monitor the different takes they recorded, and to make a note of John and Hugo’s feedback, when addressing the orchestra after each take.

 After the days recording, our students had a session with John where he showed them in great detail how he set up the studio for recording.
 He covered how to utilise the space and how he sets up a studio dependant on the size of the orchestra.

 John Dunkerley is well known for his career recording orchestras using a technique which was developed at Decca.
 This particular method uses a combination of omni-directional mics, for capturing a coherent image of the orchestra.